Gino's

 I love writing at Gino’s but there can be distractions like that.
 I was writing early one day and a woman came up to me and asked if I had a real job to go to’?
 I just laughed and didn’t say anything (which is what I normally do when I don’t like what someone just said).
 I only knew she had once been a high-level political aide (and maybe even once a Head Prefect).
 It was hard to know what had triggered her.
 Was it the writing, the reading, the reflection?
 Was it the inwardness?
 She seemed to think I should be more focused on success.

-But to be fair to Barb (the Head Prefect) I have also wondered whether I should be more focused on success.
-And I have also wondered about how I ever got involved in writing in the first place.
-It can seem like a mystery to me.
+But to be fair to Barb (the Head Prefect) I have also sometimes wondered why I write and have also thought I should be more focused on success.
+It is a mystery to me how I became involved in writing in the first place.
 Sylvia Plath said there is a voice in her that won’t be still.
-Sometimes I have thought there is a creative instinct that doesn’t leave me alone, and that somehow needs to be satisfied or fulfilled whether I like it or not.
+Sometimes I have thought there is a creative instinct that doesn’t leave me alone, and that somehow it needs to be satisfied or fulfilled and that is whether I like it or not.

 Carl Jung said that along with some of the other instincts, like the survival instinct and the sexual instinct there is also a creative instinct that needs to be fulfilled.
 I have found that to be true.
-And it is also like there is the mysterious force of a creative eros that can move through you when you are writing.
-Rumi said ‘When you do things from your soul it is like a river moves in you’.
-It is a good feeling when a river moves in you and might be the best feeling.
+And there is also the mysterious force of a creative eros which can sometimes blow through us which makes us want to write.
+Rumi said ‘When you do things from your soul it is like a river moves in you, a joy’.
+It is a joy when a river moves in you.

-Anyway, I am not even sure the person with the most toys wins.
+But I am not even sure the person with the most toys wins.
 And I can only handle so much of the Trump Towers and the Kardashians the secular materialism that is dominating everything before I get a nervous twitch and start wandering around reciting whole verses of Rumi out aloud.
 Or finding a comfort in the love drenched poems of Hafiz.
-And then in a strange way that makes me also want to also write or create something.
+And then in a strange way that also makes me also want to be involved in writing.

-Sometimes I think the world throws out many challenges and creativity is my response.
-And ever since I read Carl Jung’s book ‘Modern Man in Search of the Soul’ I have been wondering about my soul.
+Sometimes I think the world throws out challenges and creativity is my response.
+And ever since reading Carl Jung’s ‘Modern Man in Search of the Soul’ I have been wondering more about the soul.
 He said the soul has its own peculiar concerns, demands and necessities and maybe writing is one of those peculiar necessities for me.
-James Hillman said the soul loves ‘depth’.
-And he quotes Heraclitus ‘No matter how far you travel you will never get to the bottom of the soul’.
-Maybe I want to get to the bottom of the soul.
+James Hillman said the soul loves ‘depth’, and quotes Heraclitus ‘No matter how far you travel you will never get to the bottom of the soul’.
+Maybe I am trying to get to the bottom of the soul.

-I also need an inner life.
-And I also have some free-floating tangled ideas in my head and writing seems like the best way to disentangle them.
-Sometimes I have thought writers love the vivencia’s or the exciting and life-giving insights they sometimes get, and they have tasted some of the sweet ambrosia and some of the divine nectar of the gods and that is why they aren’t always exactly suited to ordinary everyday life in the modern secular world.
+And I need an inner life.
+And I also have some tangled ideas floating around in my head and writing seems like the best way to disentangle them.
+I have thought writers love the vivencia’s or the exciting and life-giving insights they sometimes get, and they have tasted some of the sweet ambrosia and some of that divine nectar of the gods and that is why they aren’t always exactly suited to ordinary everyday life in the modern secular world.

 Anyway, people have been writing since the beginning of recorded history.
 There is something deeper to writing than just personal expression, or saying what you really think.
 It is also like trying to find a language or expression for a tremendous mystery which is so much greater than ourselves.
+We try to find a language for the mystery.
+There is an awe and a mystery and a wonder that is sacred.
 And people have been trying to find a language for that mystery ever since they first started painting pictures on cave walls.

 ……..